pgemos/llmgrapher-dsit-thesis/README.md

 ---

-### 📝 Note on "Focused" vs. Standard Scripts
-The `*_focused.py` scripts and directories relate to the qualitative error analysis phase of the thesis.
-They operate on a subset of data (first two paragraphs) to allow for manual inspection, visual highlighting of errors (hallucinations vs. mapping errors), and testing of the pruning hypothesis.

 ## 📊 Evaluation Logic

 To rigorously assess the quality of generated graphs, the pipeline employs a **multi-layered evaluation strategy** moving from rigid syntactic matching to flexible semantic assessment.